ashishjha/CRUD-jsp-MySQL/README.md

 # User Management Web App
-## A web app made with JSP and Servlet to perform CRUD actions.
+## A web app made with JSP and Servlet to perform CRUD operations.

 ![screenShot1](./assets/p3.PNG)